 Automatic Documentation

-The Notion integration means documentation is no longer an afterthought—it's built into the workflow.
+The Notion integration means documentation is no longer an afterthought.
+It's built into the workflow.

 How to Get Started